 Electric guitars and guitar equipment - want something new?
 Shop online and in-store for your new guitar setup.
 Pick from solid body, semi-acoustic, and hollow body styles to get your ideal electric guitar.
 We stock all the major guitar brands like Fender, Gibson, and Ibanez.
 Alongside electric guitars, you'll find amps and pedals from Marshall, Vox, and Orange.View all information

-Designed to be played by anybody and with features to make it learner friendly847 kr 20+ in stock In Stock
+Designed to be played by anybody - with features to make learning easy893 kr 20+ in stock In Stock

 Epiphone Les Paul SL, Ebony